sm0rux/at-d878uv/README.md

 These files are published under GPLv3 Licenses.

+## Purpose

 This is the code plug to my Anytone AT-D878UV.
 I use CPS version 1.12 and firmware 1.12.
+The main purpose to publish these files online is to make it easy for me to make updates.
+In case you want to contribute, feel free to make pull request and/or forks from my work.

+## What is included?

 DMR and FM repeaters in Sweden is included so far.
 Also D-STAR/FM duo mode repeaters are included in FM mode if I have information they use sub tone on their TX.
 I will also make individual zones for each Swedish call area.

+## Road map

-Maybe I then add DMR repeaters in OZ, LA and OH/OH0.
+Maybe I will add DMR repeaters in OZ, LA and OH/OH0.
 Maybe you want to help me?

 73's de SM0RUX Pontus